 Al-Namrood have never played a live show, because it could result in the entire band being executed.

-That's presumably because it's a lot easier to be in an anti-Christian metal band in Scandinavia, say, than in an anti-Islamic metal band in Saudi Arabia.
-In Sweden, your obstacles extend to overhearing your mum tell a friend you're just "going through a phase"; in Saudi Arabia, they include social ostracism and the possibility of imprisonment or death.
+That's presumably because it's a lot easier to be in an anti-Christian metal band in the US, than in an anti-Islamic metal band in Saudi Arabia.
+In America, your obstacles extend to overhearing your mom tell a friend you're just "going through a phase."
+In Saudi Arabia, you face social ostracism and the possibility of imprisonment or death.

 With that in mind, you've got to give it to Saudi Arabia's only black metal band, Al-Namrood, whose lyrics include all sorts of things that could get them executed.
 I got in touch with guitarist and bassist Mephisto for a chat.